 Renewal on the 28th, 29th, 30th and 31st of the month

-Set a rolling term where there is no fixed end date or renewal for a contract.
-You must specify a start date, but you can leave the end date blank.
+Set a Rolling term where there is no fixed end date or renewal for a contract.
+You must specify a start date, but the other fields are optional.
+The use of each field is as above.

-There is also the option to enter a Cancellation date for a Rolling Contract that will or has come to an end.
+There is also the option to enter an Initial Period, a Notice Period, and a Cancellation Date for a Rolling Contract that will or has come to an end.

 End Date Calculation